-The following page is not an exhaustive list of available courses and primarily reflects courses that students have taken the past five years.
+The following page is an example of elective courses students have taken in the past five years.
 Departments such as Sociology, Psychology, the La Follette Institute, and Human Development and Family Studies may offer courses that contribute to a student's substantive interest area.
-Check with your faculty advisor and the doctoral director to get permission to allow a course not on this list.
-Course offerings vary on a semester basis.
+Check with your faculty advisor and the doctoral director to get permission to take a course not on this list.
+Course offerings vary semester